Ljohns635/photo-wall/README.md

 - will add that array of photos to state once received

-### Step 3: Ensure a valid image is rendered (3 points)
+### Step 3: Ensure a valid images are rendered (3 points)
-The generated image should include:
+The generated images should include:
 - a photo's filename
 - a photo's id
 - a photo's URL